mandli/finite_volume_methods/README.md

-# finite_volume_methods
+# Finite Volume Methods for Hyperbolic PDEs

-Course notes for a course based on R.J.
-LeVeque's "Finite Volume Methods for Hyperbolic Problems"
+Course notes for a course loosely based on R.J.
+LeVeque's "Finite Volume Methods for Hyperbolic Problems".